rama270677/Sentiment-Analysis-using-BERT/README.md

 Setting Up Optimizer and Scheduler.
 Defining our Performance Metrics.
 Creating our Training Loop.
-Loading and Evaluating our Model
+Loading and Evaluating our Model.

+Note: The project is supported in both Mac and
+Windows environments.
+Project files in Mac start with an "-".